 The Tipping Point, by Malcolm Gladwell, is not a book about business.
-It is a deep-dive into historical events, with dollops of sociology and psychology.
+But in this article, we will extract some business lessons from The Tipping Point.
+Instead of being about business, the book is a deep-dive into historical events, with dollops of sociology and psychology.
 Why do people take action?
 Why do some plans work, where others fail?
 What causes a small occurrence to blossom into a larger trend?
 What causes an epidemic to take hold?
 The common thread is that each of these questions implies a tipping point of some sort.
 A moment when small changes become exponential.
 With his book, Gladwell set out to help us identify, and perhaps even create, tipping points in our own lives.
 This is done by exploring real-life tipping points from key historical “epidemics” of all shapes and sizes.

 What exactly do we mean by epidemics?
 In addition to the viral outbreak of disease, an epidemic can be anything that “catches on”; word of mouth, crime, mass hysteria, clever marketing gimmicks, fashion, etc. You name it.